Aaron-Bopp/TIM/10_Sources/Readwise/Tweets/tweets_Every Week, I Post a Thr....md

 > How do you prepare to perform?
 > A thread on priming for performance.
-> How what we say, do, and watch impacts our hormonal profile, which subsequently impacts our recovery and performance.
+> How what we say, do, and watch impacts our [[hormone|hormonal]] profile, which subsequently impacts our recovery and performance.
 > https://t.co/8wFQoudKso
   [^247733309]